g-parki/Sleep-Schedule/README.md

 ### Demo
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/61096711/122155308-90942980-ce1b-11eb-96ab-14e243d3d434.gif)

-### What's the status?
-Web app is currently live on my local network.
-The most recent model appears robust enough to put into production.

-### What's next?
+### What's the status, and what's next?
-I will have the model make periodic predictions and record the infant's sleep time in an SQLite database.
+The web app is private (for obvious privacy concerns).
+I'm happy with the accuracy of the recent model, so next I'll be setting up a database to record automatic readings.